-5.1 Departmental Colloquia and Friends of Philosophy
+5.2 Departmental Colloquia and Friends of Philosophy

-The department organizes frequent colloquia in which visiting philosophers present their current work.
+In addition to colloquia organized by the workshops, the department organizes colloquia in which visiting philosophers present their current work.
 Past colloquium speakers include some of the best-known philosophers of the United States as well as distinguished philosophers from other countries (Nancy Cartwright, David Chalmers, Keith de Rose, Kit Fine, Bas van Fraassen, Clark Glymour, Alvin Goldman, Jaakko Hintikka, Keith Lehrer, Saul Kripke, Ruth Millikan, Thomas Nagel, Graham Oddie, David Papineau, Nicholas Rescher, Kristin Shrader-Frechette, John Searle, Ted Sider, Susanna Siegel, Patrick Suppes, David Wiggins and others).
 Graduate students are strongly encouraged to attend and participate in the colloquia.
 Colloquia are followed by receptions for further discussion, and dinner with the speaker (two graduate students may sign up for each dinner at the department's expense).
 These provide opportunities not only to broaden your knowledge of important contemporary work in philosophy, but also to get to know philosophers at other institutions who may have interests similar to yours, and may even be willing to serve as an outside member of your dissertation committee, comment on some of your work, or write you a letter of reference.